YonatanHen/IMDB-Movies-Recommendations-App/README.md

 ## Operating Instructions

-Please run the project using the command below:
+Please run the project from the project's root folder using the command below:
 ```
 python3 main.py
 ```